 Discover your personality type.
 This indicator can be very beneficial in showing why and how we like to work.
 It takes approximately 30 minutes to complete online.
-If you would like to review your results further, contact the Career Development Center for an appointment.
-Bring a printout of your results with you.
+If you would like to review your results further, contact the Student Development Center for an appointment.

 Extroversion, Intuition, Feeling, Judging